Kotlin/kotlinx.serialization/docs-website/topics/serialization-polymorphism.md

 > Each serializable class must have a unique `@SerialName`.
 > Don't reuse the same name for different classes, even across separate polymorphic hierarchies.
 >
-> Otherwise, encoding or decoding functions throw an `IllegalStateException` if the same name is reused within the same hierarchy, while reusing the same name across separate hierarchies can lead to subtle serialization issues.
+> If you reuse the same name within the same hierarchy, encoding or decoding functions throw an `IllegalStateException`.
+> Reusing the same name across separate hierarchies can lead to subtle serialization issues.
 >
 {style="warning"}